 My name is Ori Greenberg and I am 15 years old.
 I love history, not just Israeli but also global history.
-I believe that we can learn a lot and that history can repeat itself if we won't be able to learn from it.
-I watch national geographic and dreaming about making a trip to the safari and see Africa myself.
+I believe that we can learn a lot and that history can repeat itself if we cannot learn from it.
+I watch National Geographic and I dream about making a trip to the safari to see Africa myself.
 My dream is to be an Israeli ambassador.

-I live in Hod Hashron with my two sisters- Lihi, who is 18 years old and about to join the army, and Shira 9 years old and my mother Sagit who works as finance director in a communication company.
-Next year I will start my first year in high school and will major in bio medicine.
+I live in Hod Hashron with my two sisters- Lihi, who is 18 years old and about to join the army, Shira, 9 years old, and my mother, Sagit, who works as the finance director in a communication company.
+Next year, I will start my first year in high school and I will major in bio medicine.
 I love my family very much.

 He was very proud of his service.
 I remember him coming to pick us up from school wearing his army uniform and officer ranks.
 He always said that the role of the IDF is to protect the people of Israel, even at the cost of the soldiers' lives.

-The last time I saw him was on a summer Friday afternoon, in July 2014.
+The last time I saw him was on a summer Friday afternoon, in July of 2014.
 His army friend called him, and he came to say goodbye and give us a hug.
-Never in my worst dreams could I imagine that this will be the last time I will hug my dad.
+Never in my worst dreams could I imagine that this would be the last time I would hug my dad.
 He left home, and the war started.

-Next thing I remember, a big add with bold black fonts was hanged outside our home: With shock, dismay and profound agony, we received the news that our beloved husband, father, son and brother, Lieutenant Colonel Amotz Greenberg, was killed in the fightings.."
+Next thing I remember, a big ad with bold black letters was hung outside our home: With shock, dismay and profound agony, we received the news that our beloved husband, father, son and brother, Lieutenant Colonel Amotz Greenberg, was killed in battle..."

 My father, my hero, died while protecting Israeli citizens from terrorists that came from Gaza.
-His funeral was a nightmare; we went through the worst time, when we lost a loving husband to my mother, a great father to me and my sisters, a pillar to our family.
+His funeral was a nightmare.
+We went through the worst time - we lost a loving husband to my mother, a great father to me and my sisters, a pillar to our family.
 We couldn't realize that he was gone, and our house became a sad house.

-At first, it seemed like the pain and the sadness will never go away.
+At first, it seemed like the pain and the sadness would never go away.
 And the truth is that the pain will probably stay for life.
 But as time went by, we learned to live alongside it.
-Never to forget, but also to live full life and enjoy happy moments in our lives.
+Never to forget, but also to live full lives and enjoy happy moments in our lives.

-I go to a youth movement called HaNoar Ha'Oved, together with my friends from school and the neighborhood.
-But there is another very special place I go to, at least 3 times a year.
-It's called IDFWO OTZMA Camps, where kids like me meet for 5 days during our school vacations.
+I go to a youth movement called HaNoar Ha'Oved together with my friends from school and the neighborhood.
+But there is another very special place I go to at least three times a year.
+It's called IDFWO OTZMA Camps, where kids like me meet for five days during our school vacations.
 We have a lot of fun together, but also support each other, as we can all understand what we go through, what life after losing a father in the army feels like.
-I got to celebrate my Bar Mitzvah with this group here in Toronto almost 2 years ago, and I will never forget how great it felt knowing that so many people care about what me and my family went through.
+I got to celebrate my Bar Mitzvah with this group here in Toronto almost two years ago, and I will never forget how great it felt knowing that so many people care about what me and my family went through.